sg-s/xolotl/docs/reference/xolotl-methods.md

 # getGatingFunctions

-static method of `xolotl` that returns function handles that represent the gating and activation functions of a particular conductance.

-Example use:
+**Syntax**

 ```
 [m_inf, h_inf, tau_m, tau_h] =  getGatingFunctions(conductance)
 ```

+**Description**

+static method of `xolotl` that returns function handles that represent the gating and activation functions of a particular conductance.

-where `conductance` is a string that specifies a conductance C++ header file.
+`conductance` is a string that specifies a conductance C++ header file.
 The outputs are function handles that can be evaluated independently.
 This method is used internally in `xolotl.show()`